Two more hotels lean towards each other in Joshimath, cracks widen at many places | Law-Order

 A hotel owner in Singdhar ward said the cracks in the area widened on Saturday night.

-Many houses were damaged in varying degrees in the land-subsidence areas while water from the aquifer was constantly flowing down with great force.
+Many houses were damaged in varying degrees in the land-subsidence areas while water from the aquifer was constantly flowing down with great force initially.

+According to the Disaster Management Authority on Sunday, 17 more affected families were evacuated to temporary relief centres in Joshimath.
+The total number of families shifted to temporary relief centres now stands at 233.

+An amount of Rs 249.27 lakh has been distributed among affected families as interim assistance so far, it said.

 Amid widespread concern over the fate of the sinking town, the Supreme Court is scheduled to hear on Monday a plea seeking the court's intervention to declare the crisis in Joshimath as a national disaster.